jxxcarlson/ai-search-tool/README.md

 # AI Search Tool

 A semantic document search system that runs locally with a web interface built in Elm and a Python backend using sentence transformers and ChromaDB.

+## Easy installation (Mac)

+Run the dmg installer dist/AI-Search-Tool-1.0.0.dmg

+## Features

-- Add documents manually to the a local document database (sqlite)
+- Add documents manually to the a local document database (sqlite): paste them into editor
 - Edit documents
-- Render text and markdown documents.
+- Render documents written in plain text, markdown, scripta, or minilatex
 - Group document semantically
-- Now includes Claude AI integration for intelligent conversations that can be saved locally.
+- Claude AI integration: ask Claude something, save reply if you like it  Requires Claude API key.
+- Create and manage new databases
+- Export and import databaes

 # To do

-- Add rendering for Scripta and MiniLaTeX documents
+- _Documentation!_
 - File upload
 - Batch file upload
 - Add integration with other AI's

-# TODO

-- Add integration with other AI's

-## Installation

-### Prerequisites
+## Prerequisites

 - Python 3.8 or higher
 - Node.js and npm (for Elm)
 - Git

-### Step 1: Clone the Repository
+## Step 1: Clone the Repository

 ```bash
 git clone <repository-url>
 cd search-tool
 ```

-### Step 2: Set Up Python Environment
+## Step 2: Set Up Python Environment

 ```bash
 # Create a virtual environment